clbustos/distribution/README.txt

 == FEATURES/PROBLEMS:

-* Very fast on 1.9.1, with improved method to calculate factorials and others common methods
+* Very fast ruby 1.8.7/1.9.+ implementation, with improved method to calculate factorials and others common functions
-* Discrete distributions (Binomial, Hypergeometric) needs more work on Ruby 1.8, because prime number generator on standard library is a pity.
+* All methods tested on several ranges.
+See spec/
+* On Jruby, BivariateNormal returns incorrect pdf

 == API structure